nTraum/sinatra-activerecord/README.md

-# Changes
-* Drop support for Ruby 2.3 and older
-* Drop support for ActiveRecord 5 and older
-* Drop support for Sinatra < 2

 TODO
 * use sintra root dir for activerecord paths
 * use sinatra env for activerecord env
 * Fix database configuration options
 * Fix README
-  * * Migration from sinatra-activerecord
-  * *

 * Specs
 * Add spec that verifies APP_ENV works